Seller Credit vs. Price Reduction: Which Helps More for a Greater Seattle Buyer?

 Appraisal complications

-If the home appraises below the contract price, lender-allowed seller credits are calculated based on the appraised value, not the contract price.
-In a situation where the home appraises low and you are relying on a seller credit to cover closing costs, the available credit may shrink.
-In a price-reduction scenario, if the new reduced price is at or below the appraised value, the appraisal problem resolves — but the monthly payment savings are smaller than if you had negotiated a lower price upfront.
+If the home appraises below the contract price, the credit may need to be re-reviewed by the lender because concession limits, loan-to-value, and allowable costs are tied to underwriting rules.
+In a situation where the appraisal is low and you are relying on a seller credit to cover closing costs, ask the lender exactly how much credit remains usable after the value change.
+In a price-reduction scenario, if the new reduced price is at or below the appraised value, the appraisal problem may be easier to resolve — but the monthly payment savings may still be smaller than the cash-to-close relief a credit would have provided.

 Rate buydown as a third option